aditya-r-m/experimental/README.md

 # experimental
-Crude implementations of ideas ranging from simplex solver & suffix trees to monads & purely functional data structures.
+Crude implementations of ideas ranging from imperative algorithms to purely functional data structures.